bobbicodes/ctrain/README.md

 ## Usage

 Install Java and [Leiningen](https://leiningen.org/) if needed.
 Clone this repo and type `lein run` while in the ctrain directory.
-When you get a problem right it stores your answer on disk, and persistently keeps track of your progress.
+When you get a problem right it saves your progress and stores your answer on disk.

 ## TODO